cms-opendata-workshop/workshop-lesson-docker-preexercises/_episodes/03-testing-docker-for-cms-opendata.md

 Sometimes you will want to copy a file directly into or out of a container.
 Let's start with copying a file *out*.

-Suppose you have created your **MYOPENDATAPROJECT** container *and* you did the challenge question above to *Test persistence*.
+Suppose you have created your **myopendataproject** container *and* you did the challenge question above to *Test persistence*.
 In your docker image, there should be a file now called ```test.tmp``` Run the following on your *local* machine and *not* in a docker environment.
 It should copy the file out and onto your local machine where you can inspect it.

 ~~~
-docker cp MYOPENDATAPROJECT:/home/cmsusr/CMSSW_5_3_32/src/test.tmp .
+docker cp myopendataproject:/home/cmsusr/CMSSW_5_3_32/src/test.tmp .
 ~~~
 {: .language-bash}